Dte-ba/cz-config/README.md

 ### Images

  - `./pad/`     for PAD nets
- - `./repair/`  for Conectar Igualdas nets
+ - `./repair/`  for Conectar Igualdad nets